Costs

 Formula: Max(0, Days(Date(2019,2,15), [00010.EarlyFinish])) * Pen

-This model shows a penalty incurred if the activity with ID 00010 finishes after 15 February 2019.
-The penalty day rate is taken from a variable given the Symbol "Pen."
+This models a penalty which is incurred if the activity with ID 00010 finishes after 15 February 2019.
+The penalty day rate is taken from a variable given the Symbol “Pen”.

 Example 2: Modeling an overhead cost